Buying Western-sized clothes

 What we say:

-Your favourite T-shirt turned pink at the laundrette in Hue, you lost your shorts somewhere between Ko Samui and Bangkok – now, where did they go? – or you’re simply bored of wearing the same tatty clothes day in day out.
-Sound familiar?
-With a little knowledge you’ll find some Western-sized clothes in Hanoi, though the city isn’t the best place for Westerners to add to their off-the-rack wardrobe.
+Your favourite T-shirt turned pink at the laundromat in Hue or you lost your shorts somewhere between Ko Samui and Bangkok.
+Here's where to get replacements -- though bear in mind the city isn’t the best place for Westerners to add to their off-the-rack wardrobe.

 If you’re on the small side, then buying new clothes in Hanoi shouldn’t cause much of a problem, although it may depend on your willingness to embrace Vietnamese style.
 And average sized women will be fine too, particularly if just looking for floaty dresses and skirts.
 However, if you’re tall or chunky (for want of a better all encompassing word) and not keen on souvenir T-shirts – think Vietnamese flags, Uncle Ho’s face, I love pho – you might welcome a few tips.